 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
-This includes hotel during orientation in New Delhi (two nights), hotel for two nights in Gangtok, and homestays (18 nights in Lingi Payong and two nights each in Ravangla and Chalamthang as well as costs during the evaluation period.
+This includes hotel during orientation in New Delhi (three nights), guest house / farmstay in Dehradun and Navdanya (seven nights combined), hotel in Gangtok (three nights), and homestays in Lingi Payong (18 nights) and Lingchom and Pelling (two nights each) as well as costs during the evaluation period.

 - All meals for the entire program period.
 Meals are covered by SIT Study Abroad directly or through an appropriate stipend or homestays.